MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 While this system is effective, there are a variety of potential improvements to this process.

 - Keypair generation depends on the daemon
-- Genesis ledger logic could be cleaned up and made more flexible to support a wider variety of configuraitons
+- Genesis ledger logic could be cleaned up and made more flexible to support a wider variety of configurations
 - These tools could be packaged together with a JavaScript API for extending functionality
 - The internal data structures for storing these keypairs, genesis configuration and distribution are not well defined and could be more robust
-- Tools for deployment and monitoring are seperate and these could be packaged in one simple workflow that uses the same underlying functionality
+- Tools for deployment and monitoring are separate and these could be packaged in one simple workflow that uses the same underlying functionality

 ## Proposal